I am aware that looking for a counsellor can seem overwhelming and confusing.

 Of course, nothing is ever that simple.
 Though, I believe that in our work together change is possible and that we can discover this new path.

 For this C19 period I can do online or telephone counselling.
+I have many years’ experience of working in this fashion.

 I can work with fortnightly sessions if needs must.